marcindobry/bouncing-ball/README.md

 Install packages
 - npm install
+Warning, you might have peer dependencies errors on some packages that depend on webpack version.
+It's because there is a bug with weback beta versions, but the code actually works.

 To see in browser
 - webpack -p
 - npm run server
+- Open browser at localhost:8080

 To run tests
 - npm run tests

 Technologies used:
 - Babel for ES6